codex-academy/JavaScript-foundations-for-modern-web-frameworks/README.md

 * Use various HTML form input tags text, select, radio & checkbox.
 * Create responsive web pages and widgets.
 With content displayed next to each other.
 With appropriate styling & spacing between screen components.

+## ES6

+ES6 skills

+Get more and more confident with these as you move through the programme.

+* Declaring variables using const & let
+* Destructuring
+* Spread/rest operator
+* Arrow functions
+* JavaScript classes
+* Template string (Template literal)
+* Object literal Syntax Extensions
+* Promises - with async/await

+* Array functions:
+  * find,
+  * filter
+  * map
+  * reduce